rwxrob/keg/testdata/samplekeg/1/README.md

 # Sample content node

 Hello KEG friend!
 For full reference try KEG Quick Start Guide[^start] or official KEG Specification[^spec].
+If you already know some form of Markdown this sample summary should be enough to help you understand KEGML constraints to regular Markdown for the sake of simplicity, clarity, and efficiency.

 |Block          | Token            | Contains
 |              -|-                 |   -